The best endpoint protection software makes it simple and easy to safeguard your business desktops, laptops, and mobile devices.

-Additionally, it should bring together all cyber security and privacy controls for business PCs into a single management dashboard.
-This means everything from a standard firewall to antivirus software with malware removal and ransomware protection for multiple devices.
+Additionally, endpoint protection software should bring together all cyber security (opens in new tab) and privacy (opens in new tab) controls for business PCs (opens in new tab) into a single management dashboard.
+This means everything from a standard firewall to antivirus software with malware removal and ransomware protection (opens in new tab) for multiple devices.

-The advantage here is that endpoint security saves on having to individually install software on every single computer in the computer, so it immediately comes with management benefits from an IT and productivity perspective.
-However, it also means there's a single place from which you can update company security policy across all machines on your IT network, as well as set up filters, options, and features customized to required needs.
+The advantage here is that endpoint security saves on having to individually install software on every single computing device in the office, so it immediately comes with management benefits from an IT and productivity perspective.
+However, it also means there's a single place from which you can update company security policy across your IT network, as well as set up filters, options, and features customized to required needs.

 Avast Business Antivirus Pro Plus (opens in new tab) is an excellent business endpoint security software suite, giving you various tools such as antivirus, firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
 Avast Business Antivirus Pro (as opposed to the standard Avast Business Antivirus) also includes Sharepoint and Exchange protection, as well as a number of tools for your servers.